-Election to the offices described in Clause 96 of the Constitution shall be conducted in accordance with the Election Rules subject to the following amendments and additions:
+Election to the offices described in Article 67 of the Constitution and By-Law 11.10 shall be conducted in accordance with the Election Rules, subject to the following amendments and additions:

-- (a) By-Law 7.2(f)(iv) shall be replaced by the requirement that completed ballot papers shall be handed to the Returning Officer at the conclusion of the ballot. - (b) By-Laws 7.2(g) and (h) shall have no application. - (c) A candidate may be nominated for more than one position but upon election to one position all other nominations shall automatically lapse. - (d) Immediately prior to the holding of the ballot and in the discretion of the Chairman, each candidate shall be allowed a period not exceeding five (5) minutes in which to outline reasons why they are seeking election to office and policies they would pursue if elected.
+- (a) By-Law 7.2(f)(iv) shall be replaced by the requirement that completed ballot papers shall be handed to the Returning Officer at the conclusion of the ballot. - (b) By-Laws 7.2(g) and 7.2(h) shall have no application. - (c) A candidate may be nominated for more than one position but upon election to one position all other nominations shall automatically lapse. - (d) Immediately prior to the holding of the ballot and in the discretion of the chair, each candidate shall be allowed a period not exceeding five (5) minutes in which to outline reasons why they are seeking election to office and policies they would pursue if elected.